Handbook

 Schedules & Important Notices

 Classroom Daily Schedules can be found posted in the child center’s office, as well as, right outside your child’s classroom door.
-Other important notices to parents will be sent home in your child’s take-home folder, written on the chalk board sign that is located by the front doors or a parent e-mail will be sent out.
+Other important notices to parents will be sent out n a Brightwheel message or sent home in your child’s take-home folder.

 You can also find class schedules on our resources page here.